-The council aims to achieve good standards of governance by adhering to the seven national principles below, which form the basis of the Council's Code.
+The Council aims to achieve good standards of governance by adhering to the seven national principles below, which form the basis of the Council's Code.
 These principles are used each year to evaluate governance arrangements and identify areas for improvement.

-The following table demonstrates how the council has complied with these principles and provides assurance as to how they are met.
-Significant elements of the systems and processes that comprise the council's governance arrangements and important changes/ developments are described.
+The following tables demonstrates how the council has complied with these principles and provides assurance as to how they are met.
+Significant elements of the systems and processes that comprise the council's governance arrangements and important changes/developments are described.
 Links to the key Council documents referred to below can be found in Section 2 of the Code.
-The impact of the Pandemic has been included and additional commentary can be found at the end of this section.
-Commentary on the council's level of compliance with the CIPFA Financial Management Code can also be found at the end of this section.